hedstromphilip/project-destination-20-21-app/README.md

 This section has moved here: https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify

-## Installation steps
+## Steps taken by developer:

 1. This project was built using `npx create-react-app <project name>`
+2. The files was re-arranged for better structure
-2. React-bootstrap was added using `npm install react-bootstrap bootstrap`
+3. React-bootstrap was added using `npm install react-bootstrap bootstrap`